ansys/pyansys-dev-guide/doc/source/coding-style/required-standard.rst

 GitHub CI/CD integration
 ------------------------
-Finally, you can take advantage of :ref:`Unit Testing on GitHub via CI/CD` and create a ``style.yml`` workflow file in ``.github/workflows/``:
+Finally, you can take advantage of :ref:`Testing Using GitHub Actions` and create a ``style.yml`` workflow file in ``.github/workflows/``:

 .. code-block:: yaml